yasoob/intermediatePython/debugging.rst

 ---------

 Debugging is also something which once mastered can greatly enhance your bug hunting skills.
-Most of the newcommers neglect the importance of the Python debugger (``pdb``).
+Most of the newcomers neglect the importance of the Python debugger (``pdb``).
 In this section I am going to tell you only a few important commands.
 You can learn more about it from the official documentation.